-For kids listening or reading along with parents during big church, the passages they’re exposed to may not make sense or may sound like a foreign language to their young ears.
-Even churches that use a common-language translation aren’t likely to tailor their Scripture readings so kids can follow along and understand.
-This big-church obstacle is significant, because kids who are picking up on the prior message that they’re not included in the worship service also get the message that they can’t make sense of the most important book of their faith-a huge double-whammy.
+For kids listening or reading along with parents during big church, the passages they’re exposed to may not make sense.
+It may sound like a foreign language to their young ears.
+Even churches that use a common-language translation aren’t likely to tailor their Scripture readings so kids can understand.
+This big-church obstacle is significant.
+Kids who don’t feel included in worship also feel like they can’t understand the most important book of their faith.
+It’s a huge double-whammy.

 “Faith is just for older people.
 Someday I’ll love Jesus.”

 This message is often the cumulative effect of a variety of signals kids receive during their big-church experience.
 When kids see that only big people seem to understand and find meaning in the songs, message, and Bible, it’s a logical conclusion for them that faith is only for big people.
 One day, in the far-off future, they’ll be big too.
 And, maybe, they’ll believe then.

 There are some significant obstacles inherent in having children attend a full adult worship service every Sunday.
 But as Sanders states, there are important benefits of having kids experience at least part of Sunday morning worship.
 So is it possible to strike a balance between teaching children at their own cognitive level, while at the same time letting them experience worship with a full, unified church body that includes all ages of Christians?
 Quite simply, yes.
 Here are some options churches are using to do just that.